-Plan amendments - Effective December 23, 2019, the Plan was amended to adopt provisions adding a Retiree Health Care Account source to facilitate direct plan transfers from the USS 401(k) Plan for USW-Represented Employees.
-(There were no plan to plan transfers that resulted in money into the Retiree Health Care Account in 2019.)
+Effective December 23, 2019, the Plan was amended to adopt provisions adding a Retiree Health Care Account source to facilitate direct plan transfers from the USS 401(k) Plan for USW-Represented Employees.
+(There were no plan-to-plan transfers that resulted in contributions into the Retiree Health Care Account in 2020 and 2019.)